blue-yonder/tsfresh/docs/text/parallelization.rst

 The chunksize of the Pool's map function is another important parameter to consider.
 It can be set via the `chunksize` field.
-By default it is up to :class:`multiprocessing.Pool` to decide on the chunksize.
-The chunksize is the size of one chunk that is submitted to the worker process for the parallelisation.
-Where one chunk is defined as a singular time series for one id and one kind.
-If you set the chunksize to 10, then it means that one task is to calculate all features for 10 time series.
+By default it is up to :class:`multiprocessing.Pool` is parallelisation parameter.
+One data chunk is defined as a singular time series for one id and one kind.
+The chunksize is the number of chunks that are submitted as one task to one worker process.
+If you set the chunksize to 10, then it means that one worker task corresponds to calculate all features for 10 id/kind time series combinations.
 If it is set it to None, depending on distributor, heuristics are used to find the optimal chunksize.
-If you get out of memory exceptions, you can try it with the dask distributor and a smaller chunksize.
+The chunksize can have an crucial influence on the optimal cluster performance and should be optimised in benchmarks for the problem at hand.

 Parallelization of Feature Extraction
 -------------------------------------